 In yesterday’s New York Times, David Leonhardt challenged the popular belief that student loan debt is out of control by pointing out, with the help of the Brookings Institute, that massive student debt is not terribly common.

 “Only 7 percent of young-adult households with education debt have $50,000 or more of it,” Leonhardt reports.
 “By contrast, 58 percent of such households have less than $10,000 in debt, and an additional 18 percent have between $10,000 and $20,000.”

-Meanwhile, if they’re doing as their financial advisors (many of whom work for banks) tell them, they are putting 10 to 20 percent of their income into a retirement account.
-The next time they see that money, they’ll have spent four decades building up debt.
-That’s if they live that long, and if the money is still there–as we all saw at the end of the last decade, there’s no guarantee it will be.
+Meanwhile, if they’re doing as bank-employed financial experts tell them, they are putting 10 to 20 percent of their income into a retirement account.
+They’ll see that money again after four decades accruing and paying off debt.
+That’s if they live that long, and if the money is still there—as we all saw at the end of the last decade, there’s no guarantee it will be.